HwWobbe/WipHww/README.md

       - develop quidelines to CompareAndContrast
         - LongerPages need scrolling
         - ShortPages increase NavigationNeeds
-    - increase use og Projects
+    - increase use of Projects

 <hr>